MickParis/Mijn-Cheatsheet/README.md

-This is my first project that I made by an exercise from Codeacademy.
-The language is Dutch if you want to translate it.
+This is my first project, which I made as part of an exercise from Codecademy.
+The language is Dutch, in case you want to translate it.